openbaton/docs/docs/vnfm-how-to-write.md

 spring.activemq.password=admin
 ```

 If you want to change log levels or the ActiveMQ access information you need to adapt it here.
+Please note that if the VNFManager is running in the same machine of the activeMQ broker, this file is not needed.

-Moreover, if your VNFManager is running on a different machine than the activemq broker, you need to change the `spring.activemq.broker-url` accordingly with the ip:port of the activemq broker.
+_**NOTE**_: _If your VNFManager is running on a different machine than the activemq broker, you need to change the `spring.activemq.broker-url` accordingly with the ip:port of the activemq broker._

 The **conf.properties** is also a very important configuration file.
 Here you need to define the type and endpoint of your VNFManager that is later used for registering on the NFVO.